oguimbal/evm-js-emulator/README.md

 const session = newSession({
     // let's fork Polygon
     rpcUrl: 'https://polygon-rpc.com',
-    // when you're running node, cache RPC results in order to avoid reboot
+    // when you're running node, cache RPC results in order to avoid coldstarts
+    //  (this will freeze your runs to the current block, until you delete this folder)
     cacheDir: '.evm-cache',
 });